Tardsquad/tardsquad-discord-bot/README.md

 * Head over to the production discord and try a command like `!version` and it should work!

 # Known Issues
 * Even though the Cloud Run revision is configured to only have one container active at once, on a new deploymet the old one will live on for a while.
 This means that for some moment of time, multiple instances of the bot-client will be conntected and thus one will multiple replies on commands.
+Cloud Run is designed for web services, not chat bots :).